play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 This illustrates that the caching is functional as the second attempt to the `http://example.com/` resulted in a cache `HIT`.

 In this step we explored the possibility of swapping components of an application with microservice architecture with their equivalents without impacting rest of the parts of the stack.
-We have also explored data persistence using bind mount volumes that persists even after the containers writing to the volume are removed.
+We have also explored data persistence using bind mount volumes that persists even after the containers writing to the volume are gone.

+So far, we have used `docker-compose` utility to orchestrate the application stack, which is good for development environment, but for production environment we use `docker stack deploy` command to run the application in a [Docker Swarm Cluster](/swarm-stack-intro).
+It is left for you as an assignment to deploy this application in a Docker Swarm Cluster.

+## Conclusions

+We started this tutorial with a simple Python script that scrapes links from a give web page URL.
+We demonstrated various difficulties in running the script.
+We then illustrated how easy to run and portable the script becomes onces it is containerized.
+In the later steps we gradually evolved the script into a multi-service application stack.
+In the process we explored various concepts of microservice architecture and how Docker tools can be helpful in orchestrating a multi-service stack.
+Finally, we demonstrated the ease of microservice component swapping and data persistence.

+The next step would be to learn how to deploy such service stacks in a [Docker Swarm Cluster](/swarm-stack-intro).

+As an aside, here are some introductory Docker slides.

+<iframe src="//www.slideshare.net/slideshow/embed_code/key/qAjE65X2E8tkxe" width="700" height="450" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/ibnesayeed/introducing-docker-application-containerization-service-orchestration" title="Introducing Docker - Application Containerization &amp; Service Orchestration" target="_blank">Introducing Docker - Application Containerization &amp; Service Orchestration</a> </strong> by <strong><a href="//www.slideshare.net/ibnesayeed" target="_blank">Sawood Alam</a></strong> </div>